Digital Nomad Life in Perugia, Italy

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Perugia is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of accommodation in the city.
 Additionally, you can also search for local real estate agents who specialize in helping people find a place to live in Perugia.
 Additionally, you can also ask around in the local community for recommendations on where to look for a place to live.
-Finally, you can also look for postings on bulletin boards in the city, as well as in local newspapers and magazines," said one person in Perugia.
+Finally, you can also look for postings on bulletin boards in the city, as well as in local newspapers and magazines," remarked one member in Perugia.

 What do I need to know before moving to Perugia?